MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-with-managed-identity.md

 ## Create an update policy

-Select one of the following tabs to create an update policy that will run on behalf of a user-assigned or system-assigned managed identity.
+Select one of the following tabs to create an update policy that runs on behalf of a user-assigned or system-assigned managed identity.

 ### [User-assigned](#tab/user-assigned)